microsoft/USBuildingFootprints/README.md

 Introduction
 -------------------
-This dataset contains approximately 125 million computer generated building footprints in all 50 US states.
+This dataset contains 124,885,597 million computer generated building footprints in all 50 US states.
 This data are freely available for download and use.

 License
 -------------------